house-778/v10/CONTRIBUTING.md

 Dont mess up the code
-Only iam alowed to do that
+Only i am alowed to do that